 The dimensional verification is the additional process to implement the constraint of dimensional homogeneity, and is introduced as follows (a simplified version is shown in figure \ref{fig2}(c)).
-The general form of governing equation is assumed as:
+The general form of governing equation is assumed to be:

-Here $Y$ is the target variable, and $f(\cdot )$ is the mathematical expression coded by chromosome. $X$ and $\vartheta$ represent variables and constants, respectively.
-Dimensional homogeneity means that $f(\cdot )$ should have the same dimension with $Y$, and every part in $f(\cdot )$ should satisfy the constraint that the parameters for operators $ + $ or $ - $ must have the same dimensions.
+Here, $Y$ is the target variable, and $f(\cdot )$ is the mathematical expression coded by chromosome. $X$ and $\vartheta$ represent variables and physical constants, respectively.
+Dimensional homogeneity means that $f(\cdot )$ should have the same dimension as $Y$, and every part in $f(\cdot )$ should satisfy the constraint that the parameters for operators $ + $ or $ - $ must have the same dimensions.

 Generally, dimensional verification includes calculating the dimension of $f(\cdot )$ and comparing it with the dimension of $Y$.
-For calculating dimensions, there are five principles that should be noted. \begin{itemize} \item Computers cannot directly deal with symbolic operations, but only numerical operations. \item In International System of Units (SI), there are seven base dimensions: length ($L$), mass ($M$), time ($T$), electric current ($I$), thermodynamic temperature ($\Theta $), amount of substance ($N$) and luminous intensity ($J$).
+For calculating dimensions, there are five principles that should be noted. \begin{itemize} \item Computers cannot directly deal with symbolic operations, but only numerical operations. \item In the International System of Units (SI), there are seven base dimensions: length ($L$), mass ($M$), time ($T$), electric current ($I$), thermodynamic temperature ($\Theta $), amount of substance ($N$), and luminous intensity ($J$).
 The dimensions of any other physical quantities can be derived by powers, products, or quotients of these base dimensions. \item Base dimensions are independent of each other.
-Anyone cannot be derived by other base dimensions. \item Physical quantities with different dimensions cannot be added or subtracted.
-Adding or subtracting the physical quantities with the same dimension do not change the dimension. \item When physical quantities are multiplied or divided, the corresponding dimensions are multiplied or divided equally. \end{itemize}
+Any dimension cannot be derived by other base dimensions. \item Physical quantities with different dimensions cannot be added or subtracted.
+Adding or subtracting the physical quantities with the same dimension does not change the dimension. \item When physical quantities are multiplied or divided, the corresponding dimensions are multiplied or divided equally. \end{itemize}